lilianricaud/patterning-complexity/english/culture-hacking_sequence.md

 Together you can create language (visual language, sonic language, music, body language, or plain old words).
 Put a name on whatever that is you are creating together.

 ### 7. Institutionalize
 Sometimes you have to ‘let go’ in order to grow.
-Many formal ideologies originated from disruptive and grassroots movements
+Many formal ideologies originated from disruptive and grassroots movements.

+This is not actually something that the hacker does, it's just that the new pattern replicates itself throughout culture.
+New institutions or new ways of interacting are built around them.

+And then it's time to let go, because if yo feel confortable with you brainchild and you want to stay in it, it's dangerous (GRAVEDIGGER-FOUNDER).
+It's counter intuitive, but it'ssomething you have to let go because you want to move on to observe again and maybe even undermine the very thing that you created a few years back.

+### 8. Observe again (go back to 1)

 > You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.